Forth Rail Bridge

 The steelwork received two coats of red lead, one of iron oxide primer and a final coat of Indian red externally and the interior of the tubes one of red lead and two coats of white lead.
 The painted area was calculated as 145 acres.

 The Forth Rail Bridge was the largest cantilever span and largest spanning bridge in the world at the time of its construction.
-It spans 8,295ft.
-The bridge at Quebec took over as the larest cantilever span in 1917.
+Its overall length is 2,465m and longest span 521m.
+The bridge at Quebec took over as the largest cantilever span in 1917.